 Fortunately, this little scenario did not play out because I noticed the thought just in time.

-We have to start paying attention to our thoughts.
+1. start BY paying attention to Your thoughts.

 I recommend doing it for 3 days and keeping a log in a notebook or journal [cue strategy].
 Make a 3-column chart.
 In the top left, write “belief,” in the middle, write “true/false,” and in the right column write “new belief.”
 As you notice the beliefs, record them in the “belief” column and then ask yourself, is this belief true or false?
 In my scenario above, the belief, “eating well is so hard” is false.
 It really isn’t so hard.
 Sure, it’s not the easiest thing to do at first, but really, when it comes down to it, it just takes some practice.
 [It's truth time!]
 In the final column, I would rewrite the belief as something I would like to think instead.
 So for example, my new belief might be, “eating well is a healthy daily practice” or “eating well feels good.”